Home Baby Formula Breastfeeding vs Formula

 Breastfeeding Advantages

-Breastfeeding may decrease a baby’s risk of:
+Breastfeeding may decrease a baby’s risk of these conditions:

 • Asthma